-The following guidelines show how to increase the performance of the ADC in a noisy environment beyond the ADC specifications listed in Table 7:
+The following guidelines show how to increase the performance of the ADC in a noisy environment beyond the ADC specifications listed in Table 6:

-- The ADC input trace must be short and as close as possible to the LPC11U1x chip. - The ADC input traces must be shielded from fast switching digital signals and noisy power supply lines. - Because the ADC and the digital core share the same power supply, the power supply line must be adequately filtered. - To improve the ADC performance in a very noisy environment, put the device in Sleep mode during the ADC conversion.
+- The ADC input trace must be short and as close as possible to the LPC11U2x chip. - Shield The ADC input traces from fast switching digital signals and noisy power supply lines. - The ADC and the digital core share the same power supply.
+Therefore, filter the power supply line adequately. - To improve the ADC performance in a noisy environment, put the device in Sleep mode during the ADC conversion.